pranigopu/diver-vs-mermaid/README.md

 The sole condition ensures that if a non-water tile is surrounded by too much water ("too much" is decided differently based on the Moore neighbourhood size, as seen in the condition), the tile is overcome by water.
 This helps limit scattered non-water tiles and helps clear out passageways between coral clusters, which is useful in-game when traversing the map.

 **SEAWEED GROWTH**:

+Rules:

+- If CUR is seaweed and VN-seaweed $\geq$ 2, then CUR = water
+- If CUR is water and M3-seaweed $\geq$ 4, then CUR = seaweed
+- Else, CUR stays unchanged

 ```c
 int GrowSeaweed(int x, int y)